 The CPI aggregates data from a wide variety of sources that provide a perception of country experts and business people of the level of corruption that is prevalent in the country’s public sector.

-- Select the data sources – Every data source used in the construction of CPI must fulfill some basic criteria to qualify as valid:
+Select the data sources – Every data source used in the construction of CPI must fulfill some basic criteria to q

 In the year 2015, the CPI was calculated using twelve different data sources from eleven separate institutions which captured the corruption perceptions in the respective countries over the last two years.